michael-cheung-thebus/foreground_service/README.md

     (take a look at the /example app if you're confused)

+    -- NOTE FOR PLUGIN VERSION 2.0.0 and above --
+    compileSdkVersion & targetSdkVersion need to be 29 or above, or the build will fail these values are set/can be changed in the build.gradle for the app

 ## Use (Flutter/Dart side):

     To start the service, call ForegroundService.startForegroundService([serviceFunction])